Skip to main content

 The dual DNP-PhD program prepares students for a dual role in research and advanced clinical practice in primary care.
 Students gain an essential skillset for conducting research and will be fully prepared to take the national board certification examination in their primary care specialty track upon graduation.

-All dual DNP-PhD program applicants are required to complete separate applications for both the DNP and the PhD programs.
-Applications are reviewed by both PhD program faculty and appropriate DNP specialty track faculty Applicants must be accepted by both programs in order to enroll as a dual DNP-PhD student.
+Dual DNP-PhD program applicants are required to complete separate applications for both the DNP and the PhD programs.
+Applications are reviewed by DNP specialty track faculty and PhD program faculty.
+Applicants must be accepted by both programs to enroll as a dual DNP-PhD student.

 Contact Us